As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 2: Stop Powdery Mildew on Squash, Pumpkins, Cukes, and Other Cucurbits

 “Powdery mildew” is the common name given to any number of fast-growing, airborne fungal diseases that cause white powdery patches on the leaves of cucurbits and other garden plants.
 Left untreated, powdery mildew causes the leaves to turn brown and dry out, eventually killing the plant.

 Any type of milk will work: skim or whole.
-In studies, this method has proven to be as effective as any synthetic fungicide in stopping powdery mildew, although scientists aren’t quite sure how it works (likely an antiseptic effect resulting from the sun burning the fungus as it’s bound by the milk protein).
+In studies, this method has proven to be as effective as any synthetic fungicide in stopping powdery mildew, although scientists aren’t quite sure how it works.
+(It’s likely an antiseptic effect resulting from the sun burning the fungus as it’s bound by the milk protein.)

 3: Prevent or Stop Tomato Foliar Diseases